introvertmac/globalgear/README.md

 - **Wallet Integration**: Connect to Portal wallet for Solana-based transactions.
 - **Checkout Process**: Secure checkout using PYUSD tokens on the Solana blockchain.
 - **Order Confirmation**: View order details and transaction information.
+- **Order History**: Access a list of past orders and their details.
 - **Responsive Design**: Mobile-friendly interface using Tailwind CSS.

 ## Tech Stack